opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ## Linking Opensearch Users and Roles

-The operator allows you link any number of roles and users with a OpensearchUserRoleBinding.
+The operator allows you link any number of users, backend roles and roles with a OpensearchUserRoleBinding.
 Each user in the binding will be granted each role.
 E.g:

 ```yaml
 apiVersion: opensearch.opster.io/v1